-Don’t throw out those lettuce stems and vegetables scraps!
+Don’t throw out those lettuce stems and vegetable scraps!
 You can regrow many vegetables at home!
 Find out which vegetables resprout and try this easy kitchen experiment on your countertop—without planting a single seed!

 Perhaps it’s not the right season for growing outdoors and seed packets are hard to find.
 Perhaps you’ve just got a few veggie scraps lying around.
 Either way, you can start an indoor countertop garden by using the produce from your local grocery store!
 Yes, there are some veggies that you can “regrow.”
 Basically, you are resprouting these plants from the original root or stem.